- Berkeley Lake was created by Frank Coggins with the development of Berkeley Realty and Investment Company (BR&IC).

 - Capital improvement projects completed:

-- Beach stonewall and fire pit built along with installation of low voltage lighting.
+- Beach stonewall and fire pit built along with the installation of low voltage lighting.

 - Picnic area – new stonewall built and patio installed with engraved flagstones.